-(1) Confidential records.
-Records involving children, as defined under section 43-21-105 of the Mississippi Code, shall not be disclosed except as authorized by Mississippi's Youth Court Law or as otherwise provided by law.

-(2) Disclosure of records involving children by court order.
+- (a) Delinquency and child in need of supervision proceedings. - (1) Confidential records.
+Records involving children, as defined under section 43-21-105 of the Mississippi Code, shall not be disclosed except as authorized by Mississippi's Youth Court Law and these rules. - (2) Disclosure of records involving children by court order.
 The court may order the disclosure of records involving children pursuant to section 43-21-261(1) of the Mississippi Code.
-Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code.
+Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the